Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 By 1 proud mommy from Eureka, CA

 For food, sloppy joes, potato salad, pasta salad, cole slaw, pickles, cake, punch, coffee, tea.
 Decorations balloons.
 As a whole in my part of the country DJs are cheaper than live bands.
 I would have made the party an open house type affair that way you don't have to worry about entertainment.
 However, if the hall is large enough to have a dance, if you know people that have some games that you could borrow, I would do that.
 I'm referring to games such as "Corn Row"(that is what I have seen it referred to different places), what it is, is a slanted board with a hole in the raised end, and then you stand away from the low end and toss bean bags to try and get the bag through the hole.
-Where I live that is quite popular and then another one looks like ladders and comes with balls attached to each end of a rope and the player tosses that to try and get it over different rungs of a the ladder.
-That is another popular game.

 With games like these set up on one end of the room you wouldn't need a dance and even if you had to buy the games it would be considerably cheaper than a dance.
 When the apartment complex that I live in has the yearly picnic they have a couple of these set up and people of all ages try their hand at it.
 I don't know a whole lot about college graduation parties, they people that I know don't have college graduation parties, we believe there should only be one party and that is for high school graduation.